babsey/nest-desktop-legacy/README.md

 #### Nest simulation server

 To edit the host and port if the nest simulation server operates on other computer.

 ### For the window interface with electron

-The configuration for the electron is saved as `electron.json` file in `./data/config` folder.
+The configuration for the electron is saved as `electron.json` file.

 #### Window configuration

-The application create a window with these window properties - width, height, frame, fullscreen.
+The application create a window with these window properties - width, height, frame, fullscreen or debug mode.

 ## FAQ

 ### Why is the app not working?

-First, be assure that you installed all required npm packages (`npm install`).
+First, make sure that you (re)installed all required npm packages (`npm install`).

-If still not working, the configuation may be deprecated.
-In this case, delete the config folder or just empty `db_name` in the `app.json`, then restart the app.
-It will generate new config file and new database.

-If still not working, the database may be deprecated.
-In this case, delete the all files in `./data`, then restart the app.
+If it is still not working, the configuation or database may be deprecated.
+In this case, delete the all files in `$NESTDESKTOP_DATA/data/`, then restart the app.

-However, I am working on a better solution.

 ### Where are the data of simulation stored?

-Saved data of the simulation are stored as NeDB database in `./data/\*.db`.
+Data of the simulations are stored as NeDB database in `$NESTDESKTOP_DATA/data/\*.db`.

 ### Where are the protocols of simulation stored?

-Protocols of the simulation are stored as NeDB database in `./data/protocols/\*.db`.
+Protocols of the simulations are stored as NeDB database in `$NESTDESKTOP_DATA/data/protocols/\*.db`.

 ### Where are the thumbnails of simulation stored?

-Thumbnails of the simulation are stored in `./data/images/`.
+Thumbnails of the simulations are stored in `$NESTDESKTOP_DATA/data/images/`.

 ### Why is the protocol not working?

-Just remove db files in `./data/protocols/`.
+Just remove files in `$NESTDESKTOP_DATA/data/protocols/`.

 ### How can I update the thumbnails?

 Just click the button 'capture screen'.
-For the hard case, remove image files in `./data/images/` and then resimulate.
+For the hard case, remove image files in `$NESTDESKTOP_DATA/data/images/` and then resimulate.

 ### How can I reload the window?